DoriXon55/DoriXon55/README.md

 - 👋 Hi, I’m @DoriXon55
+- 🚣‍♂️ I LOVE ROWING
-- 👀 I’m interested in rowing, programming and traveling.
+- 👀 I’m interested in programming and traveling.
 - 🌱 I’m currently learning the basics of everything
 - 📫 How to reach me - dorianzasada@gmail.com